Bennisov/MonteCarlo/README.md

-Uni projects aiming to boost my knowledge in MC sims
+Uni projects aiming to boost my knowledge in MC sims (some are unfinished)